ecomfe/react-hooks/packages/debug/README.md

 };
 ```

-This hooks identifies "change" by reference, to inspect why a value is changed, try `useUpdateCause` hook.
+This hook identifies "change" by reference, to inspect why a value has changed, try `useUpdateCause` hook.

 ```javascript
 import {useChangeTimes} from '@huse/debug';